annagabain/Mom-Data/README.md

 Flowchart: https://lucid.app/

-## Acknowledgemts
+## Acknowledgments

 Richard Wells - course mentor for friendly guidance, help with refactoring some code and feedback on the project

-Jakob Lövhall - providing warm support, inculding babysitting most evenings to allow more time for the project
+Jakob Lövhall - providing warm support, including babysitting most evenings to allow more time for the project